Frequently Asked Questions

 Children from all schools are welcome to join our transition events.
 Please talk with your child’s current school to ensure that they can join us on the specific days.
 This will give your child a chance to make some new friends prior to starting with us.

-My child has an IEP at the infant school, what support will they get at St Mary’s?
+My child has an EHCP at the infant school, what support will they get at St Mary’s?

 Please follow the link to our SEND page for full details of our local offer: